gmdfalk/blockify/README.md

 * DBus is disabled
 * Spotify is minimized to the system tray (task bar is fine)
 * Notifications are disabled in Spotify
+Additionally, blockify makes use of pulseaudio sinks, allowing processes to be muted individually.
+If you do not have/want pulseaudio, blockify will mute the system sound during commercials instead of just Spotify.
+The interlude music feature will not work as a consequence.

 #### Detection
 Blockify will automatically detect and block ads for you so besides starting it, there's not a lot to do.